Voile HyperVector Skis5106

-This is a backcountry ski that gets after it from pre-season to corn harvest — it does it all.
+This is a backcountry ski that gets after it from pre-season to corn harvest—a ski that does it all.

 Paulownia / Double Carbon